Hardesty Family Foundation Inc

 Given the invitation-only nature, the following factors increase the likelihood of being considered:

-Substantial Community Backing: The foundation explicitly states they seek "organizations that have substantial community backing."
+Substantial Community Backing: The foundation explicitly states they seek "organisations that have substantial community backing."
 Broad community support significantly increases approval likelihood.
 This is a critical requirement for consideration.

 Established Track Record: The foundation "does not consider funding for start-up ventures."
-Organizations must demonstrate established operations and proven impact.
+Organisations must demonstrate established operations and proven impact.

 Capital Campaign Focus: The foundation exclusively funds capital projects—building construction, renovation, and major infrastructure.
-Operating expenses and program funding are not supported.
+Operating expenses and programme funding are not supported.

 Geographic Connection: Projects must be in Tulsa or the immediate surrounding area.
 The foundation's mission is deeply rooted in improving the Tulsa community.